bane9/rv64gc-emu/README.md

 - RV64IMAFDCSU fully implemented
 - SV39/SV48/SV57 MMU
 - SDL window functioning as a terminal emulator
-    - Text mode support: Typing into the SDL window transmits data to the firmware via the 16550 UART interface, displaying received text from the firmware on the screen.
+    - Text mode support: When typing into the SDL window, data is sent to the firmware through the 16550 UART interface.
+Moreover, the window fully supports and accurately displays received UART data, including properly handled ANSI escape sequences.
     - Raw framebuffer mode support: The firmware can write to memory-mapped locations to populate a framebuffer and display the contents on the screen.
 - PLIC
 - CLINT